d2l-ai/d2l-en/chapter_computational-performance/hardware.md

 ## Computers

 Most deep learning researchers and practitioners have access to a computer with a fair amount of memory, computation, some form of an accelerator such as a GPU, or multiples thereof.
-It consists of the following key components:
+A computer consists of the following key components:

 * A processor (also referred to as a CPU) that is able to execute the programs we give it (in addition to running an operating system and many other things), typically consisting of 8 or more cores.
 * Memory (RAM) to store and retrieve the results from computation, such as weight vectors and activations, and training data.